 Don't forget the dipping sauce.
 It mostly just an easy thousand island dressing, but made even better with plain yogurt.
 And remember—even though this goes in the oven, it's a cooking recipe, not a baking recipe.
 It's not an exact science, and if you stick with the flour blend base and keep the method as-is, you can pretty much customize it to your liking.
 Swap out the toasted crushed coconut for, say, flax meal (nutritious!).
 Or toasted crushed almonds.
 Like your chicken fingers super salty?
 Add more!
 You get the idea.
 This one's yours for the substituting.
 Enjoy it, 'cause that doesn't happen too often around here!

-For the Chicken 1 1/2 pounds skinless boneless chicken tenders (or breasts cut into tender-sized strips)
+1 1/2 pounds skinless boneless chicken tenders (or breasts cut into tender-sized strips)

 2 cups (16 fluid ounces) buttermilk or plain yogurt